mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The time remaining that the tracked [BeingModel](#T-ParquetClassLibrary-Beings-BeingModel 'ParquetClassLibrary.Beings.BeingModel') can safely remain in the current [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+The time remaining that the tracked [BeingModel](#T-ParquetClassLibrary-Beings-BeingModel 'ParquetClassLibrary.Beings.BeingModel') can safely remain in the current [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

 ##### Remarks